What my $30 hamburger reveals about fees and how companies use them to jack up prices

 The case for fees

-Troy Reding owns Rock Elm Tavern in Plymouth Minnesota, which is known for its burgers and tater tots with bacon-ketchup (yes, that is ketchup that tastes like bacon).
+Troy Reding owns Rock Elm Tavern in Plymouth, Minn., which is known for its burgers and tater tots with bacon-ketchup (yes, that is ketchup that tastes like bacon).

 "If I charge too much, they'll quit using me," says Reding.
 "They'll go elsewhere."